lognorman20/lognorman20/README.md

 ### Welcome to my profile!

 I am a sophomore at the University of Southern California studying Computer Science.
-I enjoy playing/watching basketball, cooking, learning history, skiing, and of course, programming.
+I enjoy creating technology that makes everyday life simpler, more efficient and amusing.

 I am currently developing a [mobile crypto portfolio tracking app](https://github.com/lognorman20/pocket_watching), advancing my backend web development skills through projects in Javascript and Rust, and learning more about the world of cryptography.

+In my free time, I like playing/watching basketball, cooking, learning history, skiing, and of course, programming.

 **More About Me:**